kineticstoolkit/kineticstoolkit_doc/src/filters_smooth_savgol.md

 derived.plot(["clean", "quantized"], ".-")
 ```

-We can derive a signal using a Savitzky-Golay filter, which consists in deriving the polynomial that is fitted over the moving window.
+We can derive a signal using a Savitzky-Golay filter, which consists of deriving the polynomial that is fitted over the moving window.
 Using a 2nd-order Savitzky-Golay filter with a window length of 7:

 ```{code-cell} ipython3
 derived_savgol = ktk.filters.savgol(